 It’s an exciting time to be part of the CBD industry – there’s nothing quite like it.

 Not only is the industry expanding at an explosive rate for manufacturers and distributors, but customers are also experiencing life-changing benefits thanks to Industrial Hemp.
-While marijuana is federally illegal, CBD isolate sourced from Industrial Hemp is legal because it contains no THC and won’t produce a high.
+While marijuana is federally illegal, CBD sourced from Industrial Hemp is legal because it contains less than 0.3% THC and won’t produce a high.
 Hemp is a variation of Cannabis with extremely low or no level of THC, so it differs from marijuana significantly.
-At Hemp Bombs, we proudly source our premium CBD extract from organic, high-quality Industrial Hemp.
+At Hemp Bombs, we proudly source our premium CBD extract from high-quality Industrial Hemp.
 As industry leaders continue to advocate for CBD’s wide-ranging potential health benefits, we’re thrilled about the changes being made worldwide that make it easier for everyone to purchase CBD oil products.

 With so much happening on both national and state levels, it’s impossible to catalog every important legal CBD development that’s happening right now.
 Instead, we gathered five of the most important CBD legality developments that have taken place in 2018.
 This list is by no means comprehensive, but it provides glimpse at how CBD is becoming an unstoppable force.
 Read on to find out more about CBD legality and what you need to know as a distributor or retailer.